FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/32_task.md

   **Instance A** | ---                                 | **`curl -k --retry 2 --retry-all-errors https://secure.eicar.org/eicar.com.txt -o file.txt`** {{<investigate>}}

   - A --> B succeeded for ping but not HTTP due to FortiGate Firewall Policy
-  - A --> Internet was successful for PING, Web Filtered for HTTPS, and blocked for HTTP due to FortiGate Firewall Policy
+  - A --> Internet was successful for PING, inspected for HTTPS, and blocked for HTTP due to FortiGate Firewall Policy

 - **6.2:** To check the content of the file from the last command, run the command **`cat file.txt | grep -A 15 'High Security Alert'`**.
-  - You will see you were blocked, and a block page was returned due to the **Web Filtering** profile
+  - You will see you were blocked, and a block page was returned due to the **AntiVirus** profile

 {{% notice tip %}}
 Due to the configuration of the Transit gateway route tables, the east/west traffic from VPC-A to VPC-B and both VPCs to the internet is being routed through the inspection VPC.
 This is allowing us to have better visibility and control from both a layer 4 and 7 perspective.
 This allows us to trust but verify what is allowed and occurring in our environment.